 This is one of the best handheld shower heads with a long hose for people with arthritis.
-The grip is soft and textured so that it is easy to hold onto without needing to squeeze it.
-It also has a built-on strap that keeps the elderly person from dropping it.
+The grip is soft and textured, making it easy to hold onto without needing to squeeze it.
+It also has a built-in strap that keeps the elderly person from dropping it.
 This could prevent a fall!

 It has a long 84-inch hose (which comes out to about 7 feet) for maximum movement without any tangles or kinks.
 The on/off switch is easy to reach, located on the head itself, and easy to use with just a one-touch operation.
 It weighs about 1.6 pounds, so it’s a little heavier than the other option but still light enough for arthritic hands to handle effectively and without pain.

-Some seniors and elderly adults may find it beneficial to get a 2 in 1 shower head/ handheld shower head combination product like this one.
-Here the advantage is that you get two streams of water to make sure you’re entirely clean, but you get the independence and control of the handheld shower head along with the feel of a normal one.
+Some seniors and elderly adults may find it beneficial to get a 2-in-1 shower head/ handheld shower head combination product like this one.
+Here the advantage is that you get two streams of water to ensure you’re entirely clean, but you get the independence and control of the handheld shower head and the feel of a normal one.

-This shower head comes with 5 flow settings, including wide rain, power massage, stay warm mist, eco rain, and pause mode.
-It also has the option to only spray the stationary shower head or handheld component if you don’t want two streams at once.
+This shower head has five flow settings: wide rain, power massage, stay warm mist, eco rain, and pause mode.
+It also has the option only to spray the stationary shower head or handheld component if you don’t want two streams at once.
 Furthermore, the chrome face of this shower head is 4 inches wide, which is broader than usual.

 Most notably, the Hydroluxe also features a 3-zone click lever dial, which is easy enough for senior hands to operate, and a patented 3-way diverter dial for the various settings of the shower heads.
 The overhead bracket that holds the two shower heads is also adjustable to any angle, and there is a 5-foot-long flexible stainless steel hose.